Flink architecture¶

 Once the job is submitted, the Job Manager is scheduling the job to different task slots within the Task Manager.
 The Job manager may create resources from a computer pool, or when deployed on kubernetes, it creates pods.

-The Resource Manager manages Task Slots and leverages underlying orchestrator, like Kubernetes or Yarn.
+The Resource Manager manages Task Slots and leverages an underlying orchestrator, like Kubernetes or Yarn (deprecated).

 A Task slot is the unit of work executed on CPU.
 The Task Managers execute the actual stream processing logic.
 There are multiple task managers running in a cluster.
 The number of slots limits the number of tasks a TaskManager can execute.
 After it has been started, a TaskManager registers its slots to the ResourceManager: